 The small monopoly once held by Mississippi will be no more as other Southern states work to adopt sports betting.

 The Carolina’s are tricky.
-North Carolina unselfishly passed S 154, a bill that will allow the Cherokee to offer retail sports betting at two Appalachian casinos.
+North Carolina unselfishly passed S 154, a bill that allowed the Cherokee to offer retail sports betting at two Appalachian casinos.
 South Carolina, however, is in wait-and-see mode.
 Then there is Alabama, with its deep-conservative values that will undoubtedly put them at the bottom of the pack, but give it time.

 “The South, in general, has evolved a bit,” Iarossi said.
 “The days of the Bible Belt politicians, who have been anti-gaming, are behind us.”